 With all other elements constant, retiring doesn’t affect your car insurance, as “employment status” isn’t a factor in your rate.
-If you are able to retire one day, your car insurance will not immediately spike or decrease the next.
+If you are able to retire one day, your car insurance will not immediately spike or decrease the next day.
 That being said, the age of retirement marks a shift in your lifestyle.
 You're no longer working a 40-hour week and your time can be spent with other activities.
 Let's explore how your change in lifestyle can impact your auto insurance.
 Starting first with exploring other lines of insurance.

 Lots of retirees trade the office and home life for the open road, which is best paired with a recreational vehicle, or RV.
 Owning an RV is a whole new beast of insurance which you can usually still get from most insurance companies.
 They will refer to it as a "specialty line policy."
 Your RV insurance will have certain elements of your car insurance as well as your homeowners insurance would have.
 Plus, if you keep your car and insure your RV through the same company, you’re likely qualified for a multi-policy discount.
 For more information on the ins and outs of RV insurance, click the link.